Address: 328 Hawkesbury Valley Way, Richmond

 The Sydney Wine Trail

-The beautiful rural Hawkesbury region is now home to three vineyards.
-The Hawkesbury can lay claim to a unique 'terroir' - a French classification, which defines the environmental conditions - the soil and weather in which the grapes are grown.
+The beautiful rural Hawkesbury region is now home to a surprising number of vineyards and three cellar doors.
+The Hawkesbury wines lay claim to a unique 'terroir' - a French classification, which defines the environmental conditions - the soil and weather in which the grapes are grown.

-Grapes grown in the same region will share the same type of soil and the same fluctuating weather conditions, giving the final product - its wine - a unique flavour and aroma, or the wine's personality, if you will.
+Grapes grown in the same region will share the same type of soil and the same fluctuating weather conditions, giving the final product a unique flavour and aroma, or the wine's personality, if you will.

-These boutique vineyards - Vintners of the Hawkesbury, Jubilee Estate Vineyard, Tizzana Winery and Bull Ridge Estate - share a larger area once known in 1803 as Portland Head.
-It is here that Dr. Thomas Fiaschi, an Italian immigrant and surgeon, imported and planted the first vine cuttings (Aleatico) in 1887.
+These boutique Hawkesbury cellar doors share a larger area once known in 1803 as Portland Head.
+It is here that Dr. Thomas Fiaschi, an Italian immigrant and surgeon, imported and planted the first vine cuttings from Italy and France in 1882.

 In the Hawkesbury, every vintage is unique, affected by any unusual seasonal changes and the rich river soil, producing the tannin compounds in the grape.
 But large wine producers across Australia have dozens of vineyards and blend grapes from among these locations to maintain a product that is similar year after year.